gkosm314/zzzmachine/README.md

 ## Installation

-1. Install selenium, chromedriver, pavucontrol and pydrive.
+1. Install selenium, chromedriver, ffmpeg, pavucontrol and pydrive.
 2. Then follow the instructions described in the following articles:
    * https://itectec.com/ubuntu/ubuntu-capturing-only-desktop-audio-with-ffmpeg/
    * https://medium.com/analytics-vidhya/how-to-connect-google-drive-to-python-using-pydrive-9681b2a14f20